arkarmk/Credit-Card-Fraud-Detection-Project/README.md

 The analysis is conducted on a dataset containing credit card transactions, where fraud occurrences are rare compared to legitimate transactions.

 ### Approach:
-Various machine learning models are employed to identify fraudulent transactions, including Logistic Regression, K-Nearest Neighbors, Decision Trees, Random Forest, XGBoost, and Support Vector Machines (SVM).
+Various machine learning models are employed on both imbalance and balanced datasets to identify fraudulent transactions, including Logistic Regression, K-Nearest Neighbors, Decision Trees, Random Forest and XGBoost.

 ### Sampling Techniques:
 To handle the class imbalance, oversampling techniques such as Random Oversampling, SMOTE, and ADASYN are implemented.